geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 the skateboard to car metaphor implies a harmful level of independence of earlier and later versions.
 In reality, architectural decisions will compound and components will be shared across iterations.
-In that sense, the metaphor doesn't just fail as a guide for development, it actively points in the wrong direction[^potentially-shippable].
+In that sense, the metaphor doesn't just fail as a guide for development, it actively points in the wrong direction.

 ## A Better Development Model: Vertical Slices

-One last time, let's revisit Kniberg's examples again.
+One last time, let's revisit Kniberg's examples.
 What do they actually represent?
 They are _thin vertical slices_, which are a "narrow but complete sliver of the final product vision"[^vertical].
 They are all highly incomplete and/or narrowly scoped when compared